thegagankapoor/aws-devops-zero-to-hero/interview-questions/iam.md

 ### 5. How can you secure your AWS account using IAM?
 You can secure your AWS account by enforcing the principle of least privilege, creating strong password policies, enabling multi-factor authentication (MFA), and regularly reviewing permissions.

+I will secure my AWS account by creating IAM policies for users or groups that enforce security best practices.
+For example, I will require MFA for all users, enforce a password policy that makes them change passwords every 60–90 days, and apply the principle of least privilege so that each user only has access to the resources they really need.

 ### 6. How do IAM users differ from IAM roles?
 IAM users are individuals or entities that have a fixed set of permissions associated with them.
 IAM roles are temporary credentials that can be assumed by users or AWS services to access resources.